HR-CMGT/MGDD-unity/introduction.md

 - Drag the space image on to the background gameobject in the scene panel.
 - Drag one asteroid onto the middleground gameobject
 - Drag one spaceship and one enemy onto the foreground gameobject in the scene panel.
+- Make sure that the sprites themselves still have a Z position of 0.

 #### Adjust the camera to the size of the background
+- Note that the camera projection is *orthographic*.
+This means there is no 3D perspective.
 - Set the camera size to 3.
 This is the height of the background image / 100.
+Our background image is 300 pixels high.
+- In the GAME tab, set the Game Aspect Ratio the same as your background image.
+Since our background image is 400x300 pixels we set the aspect ratio to 4:3

 #### Adding components to sprites
 - Click on a sprite